 - 17.1.
-A person holding office as a Governor shall immediately cease to do so if: - a) They resign by notice in writing to the Secretary; - b) They fail to attend two meetings in any Financial Year, unless the other Governors are satisfied that the absences were due to reasonable causes, and they will be able to start attending meetings of the trust again within such a period as they consider reasonable; - c) In the case of an elected Governor, they cease to be a Member of the constituency by whom they were elected; - d) In the case of an appointed Governor, the Appointing Organisation terminates the appointment; - e) They have failed to undertake any training which the Council of Governors requires all Governors to undertake; - f) They have failed to sign and deliver to the Secretary a statement in the form required by the Council of Governors confirming acceptance of the Code of Conduct for Governors/gGovernor's Charter; - g) They refuse to sign a declaration in the form specified by the Council of Governors that they are a Member of a specific public constituency and are not prevented from being a Member of the Council of Governors.
+A person holding office as a Council member shall immediately cease to do so if: - a) They resign by notice in writing to the Secretary; - b) They fail to attend two meetings in any Financial Year, unless the other Council Members are satisfied that the absences were due to reasonable causes, and they will be able to start attending meetings of the trust again within such a period as they consider reasonable; - c) In the case of an elected Council Member, they cease to be a Member of the constituency by whom they were elected; - d) In the case of an appointed Council Member, the Appointing Organisation terminates the appointment; - e) They have failed to undertake any training which the Council of Governors requires all Council Members to undertake; - f) They have failed to sign and deliver to the Secretary a statement in the form required by the Council of Governors confirming acceptance of the Code of Conduct for Council Members/Council of Governors Charter; - g) They refuse to sign a declaration in the form specified by the Council of Governors that they are a Member of a specific public constituency and are not prevented from being a Member of the Council of Governors.
 This does not apply to Staff Members; - h) They are removed from the Council of Governors under the following provisions.

-18. Removal of Governor
+18. Removal of Council Member

 - 18.1.
-A Governor may be removed from the Council of Governors by a resolution approved by not less than three-quarters of the remaining Governors present and voting at a general meeting of the Council of Governors on the grounds that: - a) They have committed a serious breach of the Code of Conduct; or - b) They have acted in a manner detrimental to the interests of the Trust; and - c) The Council of Governors considers that it is not in the best interests of the Trust for them to continue as a Governor. - 18.2.
-Where a person has been elected or appointed to be a Governor and he/she becomes disqualified for appointment, under SO 17.1 above, he/she shall notify the Secretary in writing of such disqualification. - 18.3.
-If it comes to the notice of the Secretary that a person elected or appointed to be a Governor may be disqualified, under SO 17.1 above, from holding that office and the Secretary has not received a notice, under paragraph 59, from that person, the Secretary will make such inquiries as he/she thinks fit and, if satisfied that the person may be so disqualified, the Secretary will advise the Chairman so that the Chairman can make a recommendation for disqualification to the Council of Governors.
+A Council Member may be removed from the Council of Governors by a resolution approved by not less than three-quarters of the remaining Council Members present and voting at a general meeting of the Council of Governors on the grounds that: - a) They have committed a serious breach of the Code of Conduct; or - b) They have acted in a manner detrimental to the interests of the Trust; and - c) The Council of Governors considers that it is not in the best interests of the Trust for them to continue as a Council Member. - 18.2.
+Where a person has been elected or appointed to be a Council Member and he/she becomes disqualified for appointment, under SO 17.1 above, he/she shall notify the Secretary in writing of such disqualification. - 18.3.
+If it comes to the notice of the Secretary that a person elected or appointed to be a Council Member may be disqualified, under SO 17.1 above, from holding that office and the Secretary has not received a notice, under paragraph 59, from that person, the Secretary will make such inquiries as he/she thinks fit and, if satisfied that the person may be so disqualified, the Secretary will advise the Chair so that the Chair can make a recommendation for disqualification to the Council of Governors.
 The recommendation will either be made to a general meeting or to a meeting called specifically for the purpose.